WordPress/openverse/docs/projects/README.md

 Project proposals will be open for a two-week review period.
-In cases where relevant contributors are AFK or otherwise unavailable, or a project proposal experiences low engagement for a number of reasons, projects proposal deadlines will be extended by one week.
+In cases where relevant contributors are AFK or otherwise unavailable, or a project proposal experiences low engagement for a number of reasons, project proposal deadlines will be extended by one week at a time as-necessary.

 #### Wrapping up

-Finally, the plan and technical proposals are merged, then the project thread is given a substantial update.
+Finally, the plan is merged, then the project thread is given a substantial update.
 At this point we should be able to fill in all metadata, including some additional fields:

 - Links to the kick-off and technical implementation documents
 - Links to any other external documents or supporting materials